mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Name three ways to retrieve the Hadoop version of a CDH cluster.
 * Which command reports only the JVM-based processes on a machine?
-* What is the default port used by a Kerberos 5 KDC server?
+* In what location are Yum repository configurations stored?
 * What is the default port used by the NameNode web UI?
-* How can you find the replication of a specific HDFS file?
+* Where is the replication of a specific HDFS file reported?
-* Installing CDH parcels requires superuser privilege (T/F)
+* You must have superuser privileges to install CDH parcels (T/F)

 ---
 <div style="page-break-after: always;"></div>